In Person Run Workshop

-Join me for a super beginner friendly (or very chill brush-up for more regular runners) in-person run series in Prospect Park!
+Join me for a super beginner friendly (or very chill brush-up for more regular runners) one night in-person running workshop in Prospect Park!

-This course is designed to give the truly beginner runner an actual path towards running.
-Each week we will practice running AND learn about running form, stamina/pace, supportive fueling and most importantly not stress about running and be sure we have fun!
+This workshop is designed to give the truly beginner runner an actual path towards running.
+We will gather together to learn about our own unique running form and gait (and what that even means) AND talk about stamina/pace, supportive fueling and most importantly how not to stress about running even as we learn to push our boundaries!

 In this course: